 What can I do if there is a mistake on my credit history?

 If you believe there is a genuine mistake with your credit history, you need to discuss the matter with the creditor who listed you.
-Veda Advantage cannot remove the information.
+Equifax (formerly Veda Advantage) cannot remove the information.
 The creditor needs to notify the credit agency that the notation was listed in error.
 It will then be removed.
 If you are unable to have the negative credit item removed from your credit file, then Clean Credit’s credit repair service may be able to help.

 Can I get a debt consolidation loan if I have bad credit?